vacp2p/rfc/content/docs/rfcs/67/README.md

 ## 2. `STORE`

-> Note: This protocol MUST remain optional according to the user's preferences, it MAY be enabled on Light clients as well.
+This protocol MUST remain optional according to the user's preferences, it MAY be enabled on Light clients as well.

 Messages received via [11/WAKU2-RELAY](/spec/11), are stored in a database.
 When Waku node running this protocol is service node, it MUST provide the complete list of network messages.
-Status clients COULD request historical messages from this service node.
+Status clients SHOULD request historical messages from this service node.

 The messages that have the `WakuMessage.Ephemeral` flag set to true will not be stored.